AI-14/deep-detect-my-handwriting/README.md

 ## Installation And Usage
 1. Installation
-   - Download/clone this repository and create a proper project folder where you will extract this repo's contents.
+   - Download/clone this repository.
 Then open terminal (make sure you are in the project's directory).
    - Create a virtual environment using the command ````py -m venv yourVenvName```` and activate it using ````yourVenvName\Scripts\activate.bat````.
    - Then run the following command ````pip install -r requirements.txt````.
 With this, all the dependencies will be installed in your virtual environment.
 > **Note:** *If any dependency is missing or an error shows up, install it using ````pip install moduleName````*.